-The consideration of hiring a third-party consultant or company to help you through the process of attaining your MBE is a preference, but it is one I would highly recommend.
+The consideration of hiring a third-party consultant or company to help you through the process of attaining your MBE is a preference, but it can be beneficial.
 The process is quite extensive, and you will need to present a great deal of documentation.

 The type of documentation depends on the organization you decided to attain your certified minority business enterprise with, but core documents would include (but not be limited to):

 - Certificate and articles of incorporation (if applicable)